 Most flatware sets come with five pieces for place settings including a dinner knife, dinner fork, salad fork, tablespoon, and teaspoon.
 Some larger sets also include serving utensils (often labeled as a hostess set) and steak knives, which is a boon for those who like everything to match.
 If you want your set to include specialty flatware items like say, an oyster spoon or a dessert fork, you can invest a little bit more money.
 But it’s not necessary to break the bank for a top-quality, everyday set.

 These sets come with each place setting bundled together in sets of four, eight, 12, and so on.
 So, a set with four settings (five pieces in each) will contain 20 pieces.
 These sets are often available in 45-piece (eight settings) and 65-piece (12 settings) sets, which come with additional serving utensils.

 If you’re concerned about getting too few pieces or want to guarantee that you’ll be able to order replacement utensils, check to see if the flatware set is sold as individual settings or cutlery.
 This is referred to as “open stock” because retailers keep these in stock so you can purchase additional spoons (handy if you eat a lot of cereal and ice cream) or settings as needed later.

 What's the best ratio for flatware?

 When you’re shopping for stainless steel flatware, look for a grade on the packaging or product description online.
 It’ll read like a fraction that shows the ratio of chromium to nickel percentage.
 Typical ratios include 18/0, 18/8, and 18/10, which are the highest quality.
 Flatware with an 18/10 grade will feel weightier in the hand, and the higher percentage of nickel makes the flatware shinier (it’s often marketed as “mirror finish”), which offers better protection against corrosion.
 An 18/0 ratio is, therefore, more prone to rusting.
 If no grade is included, it’s safe to assume that the quality of the flatware might not be stainless steel at all or may be of a lower grade.
-But if you are on a budget, lower-grade stainless steel is still a good bet.
+But if you are on a budget, lower-grade stainless steel is still a solid choice.